Add Charming Timeless Style to Your Home with Vintage and Antique Décor

 Some of my vintage collections include:

-One of the best things about finding fabulous vintage furnishings or someone’s cherished family heirlooms for me is that they will soon have a new home where they are loved and taken care of once again.
+One of the best things about finding fabulous vintage furnishings or someone’s cherished family heirlooms is that they will soon have a new home where they are loved and taken care of once again.

-Speaking of giving a vintage treasure a new life, I actually took home this vintage copper top buffet a couple of years ago.
+Speaking of giving a vintage treasure a new life, I took home this vintage copper top buffet a couple of years ago.
 It sits in my living room and could be my favorite find of all time.

 Here it is at home.
 I use this cabinet/buffet for home decor storage space, especially for my faux flowers and vases.